Creation at: 2024-11-21 | Last modified at: 2024-12-31 | 3 min read

 : (Text) Description of the issuestatus

-: (Keyword) Default options:new, open, in_progress, resolved, closed
+: (Keyword) Default options: new, open, in_progress, resolved, closed

 )assign_agent_id

-: (Keyword) Assigned agent’s email as ID
+: (Keyword) Assigned agent’s email as IDticket_id

 : (Keyword) Unique ID linking to the tickets formsender_id